-For years, shoulder impingement syndrome has been a stand-alone diagnosis when, in reality, it is a symptom of something else.
-The subacromial space does not shrink on its own; something has to cause narrowing.
+For years, shoulder impingement syndrome has been a stand-alone diagnosis when, in reality, it’s a symptom of something else.
+The subacromial space does not shrink on its own; something has to cause the narrowing.
 Finding the root cause of impingement is vital to developing an appropriate treatment plan.

 We often hear the “golf ball on a tee” analogy used to describe the relationship of the humerus to the glenoid fossa of the scapula in the shoulder.
 The position of the humeral head is maintained by the rotator cuff muscles.

 The subacromial space is home to the subacromial bursa and rotator cuff tendons.
 The insertion of the long head of the biceps tendon is close to this space, but not technically in it.

 With the proper scapular position comes maximal acromiohumeral distance, which is the measurement used to assess the subacromial space.
-This space is further calculated by the occupation ratio percentage which considers the thickness of the supraspinatus tendon or subacromial bursa.
+This space is further calculated by the occupation ratio percentage, which considers the thickness of the supraspinatus tendon or subacromial bursa.

 Types of shoulder impingement

 Traditionally, subacromial impingement has been used to describe mechanical encroachment of the structures that live in the subacromial space.

-Subacromial, or external impingement, is the most common type.
+Subacromial, or external, impingement is the most common type.
 This is where something external is causing the problem.
 This condition is also known as swimmer’s shoulder because of the constant repetition swimming entails.
 Subacromial impingement is further divided into primary and secondary categories.

 - Mechanical impingement is the compression or shear forces to soft tissues.
 In these cases, it is either a bone or ligament that is impinging on another soft tissue and creating pathological changes.

-Secondary external impingement, describes a condition where function is affected by muscle imbalance or tissue tightness that leads to alterations in the position of the humeral head.In these cases, the humeral head moves upward, which decreases the space and compresses the soft tissues.
+- Secondary external impingement is where muscles imbalances or tissue tightness can change movement patterns of the shoulder by changing the humeral head’s position.In these cases, the humeral head moves upward, which decreases the space and compresses the soft tissues.

 Internal (posterior) impingement, refers to a specific condition where the undersurface of the rotator cuff tendons are trapped between their attachment on the humerus and the posterior edge of the glenoid.

 Shoulder impingement causes

 The typical patient with subacromial impingement syndrome is over 40-years-old and reports pain without any known trauma.
-These patients may recall a shoulder injury following a repetitive motion incident such as gardening and practicing tennis swings.
+These patients may recall a shoulder injury following a repetitive movements, such as gardening and practicing tennis swings.

 The rotator cuff can be implicated in secondary impingement if weakness interrupts the ability of the muscles to depress the humeral head during arm elevation to steer clear of the acromion.

 If the scapula does not upwardly rotate, posteriorly tilt, and externally rotate as a result of nerve entrapment, weakness, pain, or another cause, the scapula may not move out of the way of the humeral head during arm elevation.

 Diagnosis of shoulder impingement

-Being diagnosed with shoulder impingement does not always provide the clarity patients are looking for.
+Being diagnosed with shoulder impingement doesn’t always provide the clarity patients are looking for.
 This can be a “catch-all’ diagnosis that fails to implicate a specific structure which is sometimes frustrating for patients.

 As with all other musculoskeletal conditions, the crux of the diagnosis of impingement is a thorough history and physical examination.
 Patients may present with posterior shoulder stiffness or instability.

 The most widely used shoulder impingement tests are the Neer, Jobe, and Hawkins-Kennedy tests.
 All of these tests are useful for concluding impingement is present but none are particularly good at isolating what structure is being impinged.

 If the patient experiences pain in both test positions, rotator cuff pathology is present and likely contributing to impingement.
 If pain is only present in the empty can position, the test is positive for impingement.

 Scapular dyskinesia is a catch all term for aberrant movement at the scapula.
 Newer special tests, such as the scapular assistance test, can help differentiate patients with pain caused by scapular dysfunction from those with other causes of impingement.

 On examination, a scapula that rests in more upward rotation is likely to be the result of a rotator cuff injury while a scapular that rests in downward rotation is likely to be the cause of dysfunction.
 In either case, physical therapy can help.

 In most adults, this distance is 10 millimeters in men and 9.5 millimeters in women.
 Decreased acromiohumeral distance with no other specific anomaly visualized on imaging is indicative of rotator cuff pathology.

-Though most injuries make activities of daily living challenging, the hardships associated with shoulder pain may be the worst.
-A combination of flexion, abduction and external rotation is necessary to reach overhead to style hair, pull a shirt on or off, and retrieve objects from high shelves or cabinets.
+Although most injuries make activities of daily living challenging, the hardships associated with shoulder pain may be the worst.
+You need a combination of flexion, abduction and external rotation is necessary to reach overhead to style your hair, put on and take off your shirt, and take objects from high shelves or cabinets.